niklasha/codex/codex-rs/README.md

 #### Custom OAuth redirect targets

 By default the login flow spins up a local HTTP server and registers `http://localhost:<port>/auth/callback` as the OAuth redirect URI.
 If you need the authorization server to call back through a proxy or tunnel, set the `CODEX_LOGIN_REDIRECT_URI` environment variable before launching `codex`.
 Point it at the external base (for example `https://example.com/codex`) and the CLI will automatically append `/auth/callback`, `/success`, and `/cancel` when directing the browser.
+To listen on a non-loopback interface (for example when running behind a tunnel), set `CODEX_LOGIN_BIND_ADDRESS` to the desired IPv4 or IPv6 address before starting the CLI.

 ### Model Context Protocol Support